Years published: 1990, 1995, 1996, 1997, 2005, 2016, 2019, 2023

 NORD gratefully acknowledges Heng Wang, MD, PhD, Medical Director, DDC Clinic Center for Special Needs Children, Middlefield, Ohio, for assistance in the preparation of this report.

 The signs and symptoms of Cohen syndrome may vary from one individual to another.
 Although researchers have been able to establish a clear syndrome with characteristic or “core” features, much about the disorder is not fully understood.
 Several factors including the small number of identified cases and the lack of large clinical studies, prevent physicians from developing a complete picture of associated symptoms and prognosis.
 Therefore, it is important to note that affected individuals may not have all of the symptoms discussed below.
 Parents should talk to their children’s physician and medical team about their specific case, associated symptoms and overall prognosis.

 Newborns with Cohen syndrome usually have diminished muscle tone (hypotonia).
 Feeding and breathing difficulties due to hypotonia may be present in the first few days of life.
 Some newborns may have a weak or high-pitched cry.
-Some infants may exhibit a failure to gain weight and grow as would otherwise be expected based upon gender and age (failure to thrive).
+Some infants may exhibit a failure to gain weight and grow as would otherwise be expected based upon sex and age (failure to thrive).
 An infant’s joints may be ‘loose’, meaning that they have an abnormally large range of motion (joint hypermobility).
 Mild to moderate microcephaly often develops within the first year of life and continues into adulthood.

 As infants grow older, they may exhibit delays in reaching normal developmental milestones such as sitting up or rolling over (developmental delays).
 The degree of such delays is highly variable, even among members of the same family.
 Walking is often delayed until 2-5 years of age.
 Speech delays are also common; an infant’s or child’s first words or ability to speak in sentences are often delayed.